-In the aftermath of the tragedy, Glasgow City Council launched the Lord Provost's Clutha Appeal Fund to provide financial help to survivors and families of those who had died.'Phenomenal support'
+In the aftermath of the tragedy, Glasgow City Council launched the Lord Provost's Clutha Appeal Fund to provide financial help to survivors and families of those who had died.

 By the end of last week, the fund had raised £220,000.

-Bill Gaughan, of Neon Tetra Records, hops the Clutha Sessions album will add significantly to the fund.
+Bill Gaughan, of Neon Tetra Records, hopes the Clutha Sessions album will add significantly to the fund.

 "This project is very much in the spirit of the Clutha, with everyone calling in friends and contacts to make it happen," he said.